alexeyabramov12/order-service/README.md

 - **GET** `/orders` - Get a list of orders with optional filters
 - **POST** `/orders` - Create a new order

+### Auditing
+- User actions related to orders are audited and saved in the database.
+- Audit logs are stored in the `audit` table.

 ---

 ## Running the Application